vapor-community/PassKit/Sources/Orders/Orders.docc/DistributeUpdate.md

-# Building, Distributing, and Updating an Order
+# Building, Distributing and Updating an Order

 Build a distributable order and distribute it to your users or update an existing order.